Start using GPT functions in Excel

 GPT

 function to reference the prompt cell.
-For example, if the prompt is in cellC6
+For example, if the prompt is in cellC8

-Fill the formula down to apply it to the rest of the column: Select the fill handle and drag it down across the cells you want to fill, overriding the existing formulas.
-Excel automatically updates the business cell reference for each row, while keeping the prompt cell reference fixed.
+Fill the formula down to apply it to the rest of the column: Select the fill handle and drag it down across the cells you want to fill, overwriting the existing formulas.
+Excel automatically updates the value cell reference for each row, while keeping the prompt cell reference fixed.

 Create a prompt by combining text from multiple cells